All Episodes

 Yep, California.

-And there it's close.
+And it's close.

-But it's uh it's exciting.
+But it's exciting.

-and it is growing by leaps and bounds just like this program is.
+And it is growing by leaps and bounds, just like this program is.

 We have the hardest part of putting it together.

-I don't know because it was all so much fun.
+I don't know, because it was all so much fun.

-Look, The hardest part of putting is all the legals and all the FDA regs and all of the administrative stuff that I was just describing at doctors have to go through.
+Look, the hardest part of putting is all the legals and all the FDA regs and all of the administrative stuff, but I was just describing it.

-All the obstacles that are put in the one of the reasons I did this, by the way, honest to God, folks, was to show that even in an Obama economy, that entrepreneurism can now I'm not guaranteed a profit.
+All the obstacles that are put in the, one of the reasons I did this, by the way, honest to God, folks, was to show that even in an Obama economy, that entrepreneurism can run.

 We're not guaranteed it, but we took a product from nothing to market in 10 months.